4 Reasons Why You Should Raise Pheasants

 A Farmish Kind of Life is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 You can view our full affiliate disclosure here.

-We’ve been raising pheasants here at Clucky Dickens Farm for a few years now.
+We raised pheasants here at Clucky Dickens Farm for a few years.
 If you have room and the inclination, here are four reasons to you might want to raise pheasants on your homestead or farm.

 Raise pheasants to release them into the wild.